OmarMiniesy/Notes/Offensive Security/Web Application Security/Clickjacking.md

 The clickjacking technique works when we are able to put a website into an `iframe`, or a frame.
 - There are client-side protection techniques to use frame busting or frame breaking scripts.
+- These allow a website to prevent itself from being included in `iframe`s.

 This is done through JavaScript add-ons or extensions, such as `NoScript`, and they:
 1. Check that the current application window is the main/top window.